lineality/Online_Voting_Using_One_Time_Pads/README.md

 #### How should we think about what a ballot is, what it contains, and what it does?
 - where it comes from
-- id of who fills it out
+- id of who fills ballot out
 - error checks against incorrect filling out
 - disambiguation of content
 - error check against incorrect reading